Ramnath Kare

-Ramnath Kare (born 18 October 1934), also known as Ramnathbab and Babu. is an Indian industrialist, educationist and philanthropist from Goa.
-He is based in Margao, South Goa and is an avid reader.
-Kare has studied at St Xaviers College in Mumbai.
+Ramnath Govind Kare (born 18 October 1934), also known as Ramnathbab and Babu. is an Indian industrialist, educationist, and philanthropist based in Margao, Goa.
+An avid reader, he studied at St Xaviers College in Bombay.

 Enterprises

 Kare started DCI Pharmaceuticals Pvt Ltd in Margao in 1968.
 He took over an aluminium packaging unit, Classic Extrusion Pvt Ltd at the Margao Industrial Estate, and started more pharma units at the Verna Industrial Estate, Verna and at Ponda, both in Goa.

 Family business background

 His father, Govind Ramnath Kare, began with small time trading in pharmaceutical products and founded Drogaria Salcete in 1932.
 He assisted his father in setting up the Salcete Pharmacy, when Goa was still under Portuguese rule.
 As there was an Indian blockade of Goa between 1955 and 1961, the Portuguese government then in power allowed businessmen to procure pharmaceutical products from reputed foreign companies, such as Abbott Laboratories, Merck, Takede Chemicals and the like.

 His family started a small drug manufacturing unit in Thane near Mumbai in 1946, Indoco Remedies Farmacia Salcete and Drogaria Salcete became prominent names in Goa, and were looked after by Kare's youngest brother, Ashok, who died in 2012.
 These firms are now managed by his two sons, Salil and Kunal.

 His younger brother Suresh took over the manufacturing unit near Mumbai, and over the years it grew to a turnover of Rs 1500 crore annually.
 Suresh Kare subsequently handed it over to his daughter, Aditi Panandikar.